Finistere/antidote/docs/recipes.rst

         STATUS = LazyMethodCall(get, singleton=False)("/status")

-Lazily calling a method through :py:class:`.LazyMethodCall` requires the class to be defined as a service.
-The class itself will only be instantiated when necessary.

 .. note::

-    If you intend to define multiple constants lazily, consider using :py:class:`.Constants` instead.
+    If you intend to define lazy constants, consider using :py:class:`.Constants` instead.